An open API service indexing awesome lists of open source software.

 # astlab

 **astlab** is a Python library that provides an intuitive API for building and manipulating Abstract Syntax Trees (ASTs) to generate Python code.
-With **astlab**, you can easily create Python modules, classes, fields, and more using a simple and readable syntax, and convert the AST back into executable Python code.
+With **astlab**, you can easily construct Python modules, classes, functions, type aliases, and generics using a fluent API — then render them into valid, executable Python code.

 ## Features

-- **Easy AST construction**: Build Python code using a fluent and intuitive API.
+* **Easy AST construction**: Build Python code using a fluent, structured API.

-- **Supports nested scopes & auto imports**: Create nested classes, methods, and fields effortlessly.
-Reference types from other modules easily.
+* **Supports nested scopes & auto imports**: Create classes, methods, and nested modules with automatic import resolution.

 ## Installation